Penn Quarter & Chinatown

 You are here

 Satisfy your appetite for hip restaurants and culture in this diverse ’hood where museums like the National Portrait Gallery and the International Spy Museum keep company with eateries by celebrity chefs.

-Penn Quarter & Chinatown is home to the District’s Verizon Center, which plays host to everything from professional sports teams to American rock icons, plus intimate film and stage theaters, and it’s no surprise there’s action here from early til late.
+Penn Quarter & Chinatown is home to the District’s Capital One Arena which plays host to everything from professional sports teams to American rock icons, plus intimate film and stage theaters, and it’s no surprise there’s action here from early til late.

 Foodies, culture vultures, shoppers and sports fans all find something to dig into in these neighborhoods north of Pennsylvania Avenue NW, which is as hopping at night as during the day.

 Museum fans can wander the Smithsonian Institution’s National Portrait Gallery and American Art Museum (both housed in the same neoclassical building), explore the ever-changing world of journalism at the Newseum, delve into the universe of real-life James Bonds at the International Spy Museum or have the ultimate fan experience when you see the incredible wax figures at Madame Tussauds.
 Nearby, the United States Navy Memorial pays respect to veterans who served in the U.S. Navy with a commemorative public plaza, symbolic statue of a Lone Sailor and the Naval Heritage Center.

 By evening, theaters (both movie and live performance) fill up with throngs of people, including the classically minded Shakespeare Theatre Company, the avant-garde Woolly Mammoth Theatre Company, the indie-flick stalwart E Street Cinema and Sixth & I, a performance venue in a historic synagogue.